 ATTENDANCE – Individuals in this position are expected to be available during the normal business hours of the college, and may occasionally be asked to be present evenings and weekends for special presentations, examinations and events.

 WORKING CONDITIONS– Conditions are those of a typical office environment, requiring frequent oral communication with students and colleagues, the ability to enter data and written communications in electronic format in a timely manner, and sufficient mobility to be present and communicate with students, their parents, state officials, and college employees.

-- Three to five years of office support experience, or combination of education and experience commensurate with the requirements of this position
+- Three to five years of professional experience in administrative assistant, program management, or training coordination, or a combination of equivalent professional experience commensurate with the requirements of this position

 - Experience with grant writing, accounting, or bookkeeping